johnalison/obsidian-notes/Journal/3 December 2024 Tuesday.md

 Subscribed to "The silver bulletin"

 To get haircut... line too long ... checked out white whale book store...very cool!

+# Eye Doctor
+- Was wearing two rights !
+- Got new prescription ...  ordered new lens. if OK will get second pair.
+- Take contacts out when get home

+# Mans Meeting
+- connected at the end
+- discussion of if we can store module is ambient air

 - [x] Get date for seminar to herwig
 	- March 3rd